lora-aprs/LoRa_APRS_iGate/README.md

 * *master* and
 * *develop*

 The *master* branch has all releases and is the most stable one.
-With the different tags you can jump to different versions or if you take the most current master branch you will just get the last version.
-There will be no side releases which are branch of from master.
-If there is a bugfix version it will be done directly on the master branch and a tag will be generated with a new version.
+With the different tags you can jump to different versions or if you take the most current *master* branch you will just get the latest, stable version.
+There will be no side releases which are branched of from *master*.
+If there is a bugfix version it will be done directly on the *master* branch and a tag will be generated with a new version.

 The *develop* branch is used for new feature development.
-It will be also used to stabilize the current development to create a new stable version (merge request to *master* branch). **Again:** all new development (pull requests) has to go directly into the *develop* branch!
+It will be also used to stabilize the current development to create a new stable version (pull request to *master* branch). **Again:** all new development (pull requests) has to go directly into the *develop* branch!

 ### Version system